microsoft/EdgeML/examples/pytorch/DROCC/README.md

 ```
 train_data.npy: features of train data
 test_data.npy: features of test data
-train_labels.npy: labels for train data
+train_labels.npy: labels for train data (Normal Class Labelled as 1)
 test_labels.npy: labels for test data
 ```

 ### Arrhythmia and Thyroid
 * Download the datasets from the ODDS Repository, [Arrhythmia](http://odds.cs.stonybrook.edu/arrhythmia-dataset/) and [Thyroid](http://odds.cs.stonybrook.edu/annthyroid-dataset/).
 * The data is divided for training as presented in previous works: [DAGMM](https://openreview.net/forum?id=BJJLHbb0-) and [GOAD](https://openreview.net/forum?id=H1lK_lBtvS).
-* To generate the training and test data, use the `process_odds_dataset.py` script as follows and the output is generated in the current directory.
+* To generate the training and test data, use the `data_process_scripts/process_odds.py` script as follows and the output is generated in the current directory.
 ```
-python process_odds_dataset.py -d <path/to/data/arrythmia.mat>
+python data_process_scripts/process_odds.py -d <path/to/data/arrythmia.mat>
 ```
-The directory with this data is referred to as "root_data" in the following sections.
+The output path is referred to as "root_data" in the following section.

 ### Abalone
 * Download the dataset from the UCI Repository [here](http://archive.ics.uci.edu/ml/datasets/Abalone).
 This will consists of `abalone.data`.
-* To generate the training and test data, use the `process_abalone.py` script and the output is generated in the current directory.
+* To generate the training and test data, use the `data_process_scripts/process_abalone.py` script and the output is generated in the current directory.
 ```
-python process_abalone.py -d <path/to/data/abalone.data>
+python data_process_scripts/process_abalone.py -d <path/to/data/abalone.data>
 ```
 The output path is referred to as "root_data" in the following section.